theCampel/TimeCapsule/README.md

 # Time Capsule Essays
 ## The Future?
-On *October 4th, 2015*, YouTube Creator **Mr. Beast** filmed a video titled "*Hi Me In 5 Years*".
-The video was released on *October 4th, 2020*.
+On *October 4th, 2015*, **Mr. Beast** filmed a video titled "*Hi Me In 5 Years*".
+The video wasn't released until 5 years later.

-In it, he spoke a little about where he was and where he expected to be 5 years later.
-He predicted he'd have 1 million subscribers by that point.
+In it, he spoke about where he was and where he expected to be 5 years later, predicting he'd have amassed 1 million subscribers by that point.

 In reality, he had **50 million**.